However, due to some evident distinctions between Bahasa

 significant differences in vocabularies, dictions and expressions, but common oral communication is

-between the United States and 11 countries of Southeast Asia
+between the United States of America and Southeast Asia